vmleon/oci-autoscaling-getting-started/README.md

 ![Active Connections](./images/loadbalancer.png)

-And a scale out and in of the Intance Pool:
+And a scale out and in of the Intance Pool size:

 ![Intance Pool size](images/pool.png)

 ## Build the App

-Under `src` we have a Java application:
+Under `src/prime-factors` we have a simple Java application that calculate prime factors for a given number through a RESTful endpoint.

+We can generate the distributable zip with everything needed to run the application with `gradle`:

 `./gradlew shadowDistZip`